bitpoke/stack/docs/install-stack-on-gke.md

 ---
-title: How to install Stack on GKE
+title: How to install Stack on Google Kubernetes Engine
-linktitle: How to install Stack on GKE
+linktitle: How to install Stack on Google Kubernetes Engine
-description: "Right now, GKE is the most tested Kubernetes environment for Stack."
+description: "Right now, Google Kubernetes Engine (GKE) is the most tested Kubernetes environment for Stack."
 categories: []
 keywords: ['stack', 'docs', 'wordpress', 'kubernetes']
 draft: false